clasqm/yabasiclibs/kdialog/README.md

 # yabasiclibs
 extension libraries for yabasic

+**PLEASE NOTE: KDE compatibility is a long-term goal for this project, after we have text-mode and GTK dialogs properly settled down.
+One day, I promise.**

+**OK, I admit it, the only way to get kdialog is to install the whole KDE subsystem, with a bunch of apps I don't need.
+I'm not quite ready for that.**

 ## kdialog

 This folder contains a library for yabasic that allows the use of the Linux command *kdialog* to display a variety of dialogs in text mode.